UoB-COMSM0166/2025-group-16/docs/README.md

    - Encapsulated p5.js objects are in `src/classes`.
    - Pages are in `src/pages`.
-   - Configuration, constants and theme files are in `src/config`.
+   - Configuration, constants, theme, resources files are in `src/config`.
    - Global state management is in `src/state`.
    - Utility functions are in `src/utils`.

+   If you want to add a new asset (image or sound), you can:

+   1. Add the path and asset instance to `config/resources`.
+   2. Preload it in `sketch.js`.
+   3. Access the asset by `Resources.xxx.xxx`(from `config/resources`).

 3. **Lint and Format**: